Taking action to create a low-carbon economy

 In 2018, our total greenhouse gas emissions increased from approximately 45,000 tonnes of CO2 emissions (tCO2e) to around 49,000 tonnes (tCO2e), as a direct result of our growing housing businesses.
 For example, our newly acquired CALA Homes business emissions corresponded to 6,600 tCO2e.
 In fact the energy used in our UK occupied offices to run our businesses fell by 17% between 2017 and 2018.

 In 2018, the carbon emission intensity of the balance sheet was 370.22 tonnes CO2e/£1m invested.
 This was down 24% from the previous year.
 When applied to the £69 billion of equity, bonds and property components of the investment portfolio to which shareholders are directly exposed, this gives a carbon footprint of 26 million tonnes of CO2 emissions.

 Action to reduce plastic usage

 We acknowledge that we have a long way to go to meet our own demanding standards in reducing plastic usage in our offices and in the premises and buildings of the companies we own and invest into.
 In 2018, we made a tentative start by reducing some plastic usage in catering facilities in our offices.
-During 2019, we will work with suppliers to ensure that we continue to remove plastics.
+During 2019, we are working with suppliers to ensure that we continue to remove plastics.

 Action to reduce waste and water usage

-We have reduced office water consumption per policy by 46% against our 2013 baseline.
+Up to the end of 2018 we have reduced office water consumption per policy by 46% against our 2013 baseline.